mobamba1/mthree_final_project/README.md

 ## Back-End and Database

-The back-end of the application is located in a single file found in /python_scripts/app.py.
-This script loads the database, reads and processes the user input, updates the database and sends the processed data to the result page.
+The back end of the app is contained in one file, located at /python_scripts/app.py.
+This script handles loading the database, processing the user’s input, updating the database, and then sending the processed data to the results page.

 My Contribution:
 -  Research for JSON data Passing for Grafan